Alabama quarterbacks have made a tremendous impact on the NFL through the history of the league. Storied names such...

 Iron Bowl Has Featured College Football's Best Coaches and Players

-This game has seen some of the sport's biggest names go head to head, with coaching legends such as Bear Bryant and Nick Saban for Alabama, and Shug Jordan and Pat Dye for Auburn.
+This game has seen some of the sport’s biggest names go head to head, with coaching legends such as Bear Bryant and Nick Saban for Alabama, and Shug Jordan and Pat Dye for Auburn.
+Significant Iron Bowl games at Bryant-Denny Stadium have added to the rivalry’s rich history, featuring notable comebacks and historic victories.
 The list of star players is just as impressive, with Alabama boasting Heisman Winners like Mark Ingram, Derrick Henry, and the newest addition, Bryce Young, while Auburn has countered with legends of their own, including Pat Sullivan, Bo Jackson, and Cam Newton.
-When these two teams face off, it's not just about winning or losing - it's about the legacies of the coaches and players who have taken part in this historic rivalry over the years.
+The first Iron Bowl game broadcast on national television showcased the cultural impact of this rivalry.
+When these two teams face off, it’s not just about winning or losing – it’s about the legacies of the coaches and players who have taken part in this historic football game over the years.

 Alabama vs Auburn Bragging Rights